malwarebo/conductor/README.md

 ### Usage

-The Redis cache is initialized in the application and can be used to cache frequently accessed data such as payment methods, customer information, and subscription details.
-This reduces API calls to payment providers and improves response times.
+The Redis cache is ready to go and can be used to cache things like payment methods, customer info, and subscription details.
+This cuts down on API calls to payment providers and makes everything faster.

-Currently, Redis is set up but not actively used in caching operations.
-It's available for future implementations where caching would improve performance.
+Right now, Redis is set up but not actively caching.
+It's there for when you want to add caching to improve performance.

 ### Example Implementation

-To use the cache in a service:
+Here's how you might use the cache in a service:

 ```go
 type ExampleService struct {